The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 - Jane - Upscale Californian fare.
 Ask to sit on the upstairs patio and try the chicken piccata, duck, clam linguini, and coconut cake.

-- Bouchon Santa Barbara - Californian cuisine focused on local organic ingredients and a great local wine list.
+- Bouchon Santa Barbara - Californian cuisine focused on local organic ingredients with a great local wine list.
 The atmosphere is cozy and the service is outstanding.
 We went here for Jake's birthday and were happy with that decision.
-The duck was incredible but skip the dessert...they weren't worth the calories as Prue would say from the Great British Baking show.
+The duck was incredible but skip the dessert...they "weren't worth the calories" as Prue would say from The Great British Baking Show.

-- Intermezzo by Wine Cask - modern American cuisine with a Mediterranian twist.
+- Intermezzo by Wine Cask - modern American cuisine with a Mediterranean twist.
 This is a great place to share a bunch of small plates.
-Atmosphere is cozy and the courtyard/patio is lovely.
+The atmosphere is cozy and the courtyard/patio is lovely.
 If you're a burger person, you won't be disappointed with this one.

 - Tondi Gelato - fantastic gelato...I prefered this to McConnell's.

-- McConnell's Fine Ice Creams - personally (and Jake disagrees with me), I think McConnell's is overrated.
+- McConnell's Fine Ice Creams - personally (Jake disagrees with me), I think McConnell's is overrated.
 It's good, but not worth the wait when there's a massive line out the door.
 It's an institution in Santa Barbara, so I feel obligated to include it.

 Dinner in Montecito